 Considering buying a pair of heated motorcycle gloves for riding during winter or when the weather is cold?
 Not sure whether to buy heated grips or gloves?
 Wondering which brand is best and how effective they REALLY are?
 Should you get wired or rechargeable heated gloves?
 No worries- we’ve got you covered.
 Here’s everything you need to know about choosing and using heated motorcycle gloves this winter.

-*We work hard to make this the best motorcycle touring & tips website possible, for both male and female bikers.
+*We work hard to make this the best motorcycle touring & tips website possible.
 The website is supported by our readers, so if you buy through links on this site we may earn a commission- at no extra cost to you.
 All opinions remain our own.
+Ride safe!

 Buying heated motorcycle gloves

 Riding a motorcycle in cold weather can be a miserable experience if you are not prepared.
-Just ask my husband- he’s had to listen to my complaining for YEARS.
+Just ask my ex-husband- he’s had to listen to my complaining for YEARS.

-This winter, he decided to save his eardrums (check out our review on the best motorcycle intercoms and bluetooth headsets) and treated me to some heated winter riding gear.
+This winter, he decided to save his eardrums (check out my review on the best motorcycle intercoms and bluetooth headsets) and treated me to some heated winter riding gear.

 First on the list- heated motorcycle gloves, as my hands are always the first place to suffer (as well as my toes.)